Easy Ciabatta Rolls

 Rolls in a dish lined with a clean cloth napkin.

-Ciabatta rolls are so, so versatile.
-You can serve them for sandwich buns, or you could top them with your favorite bruschetta toppings, or you can serve them as a generous-sized dinner roll with just about anything.
+Ciabatta rolls are very versatile.
+You can use them for sandwich buns, top them with bruschetta toppings (like these roasted cherry tomatoes), or serve them as a generous-sized dinner roll with just about anything!
+Here are some of my favorite ways to serve these ciabatta rolls:

 Homemade rolls piled into a dish.